SevdaPruitt/BikeSharing/README.md

 ![dataframe.png](images/dataframe.png)

 # Results:
-<a href="https://public.tableau.com/app/profile/sevda.pruitt/viz/CompleteVisualsoftheChallenge/BikeShareProjectVisuals" target="_blank">Tableau Portfolio Link<a/>
+<a href="https://public.tableau.com/app/profile/sevda.pruitt/viz/CompleteVisualsoftheChallenge/BikeShareProjectVisuals">Tableau Portfolio Link<a/>

 Below is the display for the shortest bike checkout times of zero, one, or two minutes, less than a minute has the highest peak.
 <br>
 ![checkouttimesforusers.png](images/checkouttimesforusers.png)

 <br>
 This heatmap shows the trips over a week which hours are the most popular or used.
-During the week, mostly the communte times and during the weekend it is afternoons are the most common times as it displays in darker intensity.
+During the week, mostly the commute times and during the weekend it is the afternoons that are the most common times as it displays in darker intensity below.

 ![heatmapusertripsweekday.png](images/heatmapusertripsweekday.png)